-Advanced dental education programs must include instruction or learning experiences in evidencebased practice.
+Advanced dental education programs must include instruction or learning experiences in evidence-based practice.
 Evidence-based dentistry is an approach to oral health care that requires the judicious integration of systematic assessments of clinically relevant scientific evidence, relating to the patient's oral and medical condition and history, with the dentist's clinical expertise and the patient's treatment needs and preferences.

-- Formal instruction (a module/lecture materials or course syllabi) in evidence-based practice - Didactic Program course syllabi, course content outlines, or lecture materials that integrate aspects of evidence-based practice - Literature review seminar(s) - Multidisciplinary Grand Rounds to illustrate evidence-based practice - Projects/portfolios that include critical reviews of the literature using evidence-based practice principles (or "searching publication databases and appraisal of the evidence") - Assignments that include publication database searches and literature appraisal for best evidence to answer patient-focused clinical questions.
+- Formal instruction (a module/lecture materials or course syllabi) in evidence-based practice - Didactic Program course syllabi, course content outlines, or lecture materials that integrate aspects of evidence-based practice - Literature review seminar(s) - Multidisciplinary Grand Rounds to illustrate evidence-based practice - Projects/portfolios that include critical reviews of the literature using evidence-based practice principles (or "searching publication databases and appraisal of the evidence") - Assignments that include publication database searches and literature appraisal for best evidence to answer patient-focused clinical questions. - Consistent use of a national curriculum (e.g., SCORE). - Curricula developed aligned with the blueprint of national in-service examinations or board certification examinations.